-The IST provides assessment for students who may require supplemental or exceptional supports and assists classroom teachers with assessment as appropriate.
+The IST provides assessment for students who may require supplemental supports and assists classroom teachers with assessment as appropriate.
 The IST makes recommendations to the SBT based on assessment.

-- Informal assessment of students referred by teachers or SBT: file review, observation, interviews with student, parents, and other stakeholders. - Level B assessment for further planning to meet student needs including behavioural assessments. - Assisting classroom teachers with whole class standardized testing to assist classroom teachers with planning (i.e., help build class profiles at the beginning of the year). - Ongoing self-assessment of the Inclusive Education programs used to support students with diverse learning needs within the school: student success, efficiency, effectiveness. - Assisting classroom teachers and students with student self-assessment for Core Competencies. - Assisting classroom teachers with the selection of meaningful Curricular Competency assessment criteria for students with diverse needs. - Reporting functions: CB-IEP updates, Report Card comments and information, Level B assessment reports, Preparation of "Red Binders", audit readiness, and so on.
+- Informal assessment of students referred by teachers or SBT: file review, observation, interviews with student, parents, and other stakeholders. - Level B assessment for further planning to meet student needs including behavioural assessments. - Assisting classroom teachers with whole class standardized testing to assist classroom teachers with planning (i.e., help build class profiles at the beginning of the year). - Ongoing self-assessment of the inclusive education programs. - Assisting classroom teachers and students with student self-assessment for Core Competencies. - Assisting classroom teachers with the selection of meaningful Curricular Competency assessment criteria for students with diverse needs. - Reporting functions: CB-IEP updates, report card comments and information, Level B assessment reports, Preparation of "Red Binders", audit readiness, and so on.